openlegend/core-rules/core/src/04-feats/01-chapter-four.md

 <div class='footnote'>CHAPTER 4: FEATS</div>

-<div class="feat-entry"></div>
+<div class="feat-entry" style="margin-top: -0.6em;"></div>

 ___
 -
 -
 -
+-
-- **Effect:** Whenever you deal damage using a weapon with the precise property to a target that is caught off guard or otherwise unaware of the attack, such as when you are hidden from them, disguised as a friend, or have successfully deceived them, the target is afflicted with the _silenced_ bane.
+  **Effect:** Whenever you deal damage using a weapon with the precise property to a target that is caught off guard or otherwise unaware of the attack, such as when you are hidden from them, disguised as a friend, or have successfully deceived them, the target is afflicted with the _silenced_ bane.

 ### Skill Specialization (I - V)